aichbauer/express-graphql-boilerplate/README.md

 ## Policies

-Policies are middleware functions that can run before hitting a apecific or more specified route(s).
+Policies are middleware functions that can run before hitting a specific or more specified route(s).

 Example policy: